 If you or someone you love was injured in a car accident in Baltimore, you may have the basis for a personal injury insurance claim or lawsuit.
-A Baltimore car accident lawyer from the Law Offices of Adam M. Smallow may be able to handle this process for you.
+A Baltimore personal injury lawyer from the Law Offices of Adam M. Smallow may be able to handle this process for you.
 We can identify the at-fault driver and fight for compensation on your behalf when we represent you.

 According to the Maryland Department of Transportation, there were 107,789 car accidents across the state in 2015, with more than 23,000 occurring in Baltimore.
 Of the reported state-wide accidents: